Best Free Exhibitions in London

 12 Lewis Cubitt Walk, London N1C 4DY

-The World of Tim Burton at the Design Museum will not only explore the filmmaker and animator’s legendary on-screen career, but also his work as an illustrator, painter, photographer and author.
+The World of Tim Burton at the Design Museum not only explores the filmmaker and animator’s legendary on-screen career, but also his work as an illustrator, painter, photographer and author.
 Organised by Jenny He (who recently curated the first comprehensive exhibition dedicated to ‘Pope of Trash’ John Waters at the Academy Museum in Los Angeles), the show comprises pieces from Burton’s personal archive that span the artist’s creative journey from childhood to the present day.
 Expect to see over 600 items, including drawings, paintings, photographs, sketchbooks, props, sculptural installations, storyboards, set designs, costumes (including 1992’s Catwoman suit and the first ever public display of the Rave’N dance dress worn by Jenna Ortega in Wednesday) and more that encapsulate Burton’s distinct style.

 This Is the World's First Sculpture Garden Dedicated to the Work of Women Artists